 For negress allure, save the money you would spend on expensive foundations and powders for great moisturizers.
 Coconut oil is a natural, budget friendly place to start.
 If you must, just a little powder dusting to reduce shine and even out in photographs will do.

 #2.
-The lips have it.
+Our lips are something else.
 I grew up teased about my big lips.
 This was affectionate.
 Like ample behinds, huge lips are a Black thing an oppressive culture pokes fun of but our actual culture adores.
 I have always loved shining and coloring up my lips.
 Negresses naturally have what women of other heritages pay thousands for: lip-plumping products, collagen boosters, surgery.

 Play up your lips with your own favorite tube of lip gloss from the corner beauty supply, high end department store brand (I like MAC’s Lip Glass) or small tube of olive oil.
 You can add color or not.
 Stick with raspberries, plums, raisins, muted reds and soft peaches as most Negresses do.
 Forget matte.
 With amplified shine, lips look fuller naturally.

 #3.
-Love those lashes and brows.
+Tough lashes and brows.
 The thick, coily quality of Black hair gives Negress women a boost with rich lashes and brows.
 The trend towards everyday glamour with false eyelashes started in the Black “hoods” before making it to the suburbs and workplaces.

 #4.
 Embrace fros, braids, headwraps and scarves.
 Negress hair has the wildest imagination.
 From a practical standpoint, braids, headwraps and scarves help tame Black women’s strong tresses.
 These have also been survival tools and political statements.
 Africans marked tribal associations through various headwrap colors and tie styles.
 Slaves braided intricate maps of the way to freedom to keep escapes secret.
 Our hair was once illegal.
 Yes, it was illegal for freed blacks to show their hair- both as a way to demean and identify them.